kimfucious/sakura/README.md

 > :point_up: Be sure to name your post file correctly (e.g. year-month-day-title.md)!

-Further, to delete, modify, or add new content, do this in the `_posts`, `pages`, and/or the `_my_collection` folders.
+Further, to delete, modify, or add new content, do this in the `_posts`, `pages`, and/or the `_docs` folders.
 Jekyll will tear down and rebuild the `_site` folder contents accordingly with each new build.

 Most likely, you'll want to customize a few things, and the stuff below should guide you on how to do just that.